Conditions for the freezing phenomena of geometric measure of quantum discord for arbitrary two-qubit X states under non-dissipative dephasing noises

-In summary, we have investigate the dynamics of GMQD for X-states under the local dephasing noises.
-We derive the necessary and sufficient conditions for freezing phenomenon in terms of GMQD.
-We also consider the non-Markovian dephasing case and find that our results can also be applied to the non-Markovian dephasing process.
-An open question is whether there exist other class of mixed state exhibit the frozen phenomenon.
-The future study involve exploring potential applications to exploit the class of initial states exhibiting frozen phenomenon in future quantum information tasks without any disturbance from the noisy environment.
+In summary, we have investigated the dynamics of GMQD for X-states under the local dephasing noises.
+We derived the necessary and sufficient conditions for freezing phenomenon in terms of GMQD.
+We also considered the non-Markovian dephasing case and that our results can also be applied to the non-Markovian dephasing process.
+Compared with the work in Ref.\cite{You:2012}, our result provides a different perspective from the geometric measure.
+In particular, it holds for the more general case which does not restricted to the Bell-diagonal states.
+An open question is whether there exist other classes of mixed states exhibiting the frozen phenomenon in terms of GMQD.
+The future study involves exploring potential applications to exploit the class of initial states exhibiting frozen phenomenon in future quantum information tasks without any disturbance from the noisy environment.

-This work was supported by National Natural Science Foundation of China under Grant No.10905024,No.11005029,No.11104057, the Key Project of Chinese Ministry of Education under Grant No.211080,No.210092, and the Key Program of the Education Department of Anhui Province under Grant No.KJ2011A243,No.KJ2010A287, the China Postdoctoral Science Foundation under Grant No. 20110490825,No.2011M501373,the Anhui Provincial Natural Science Foundation under Grant No.11040606M16,No.10040606Q51,the Doctoral Startup Foundation of Hefei Normal University under Grant No.2011rcjj03.
+This work was supported by National Natural Science Foundation of China under Grant No.10905024, No.11374085, No.11204061, No.61073048, the Key Project of Chinese Ministry of Education under Grant No.211080, and the Key Program of the Education Department of Anhui Province under Grant No.KJ2011A243, No.KJ2012A244.

-Note added.
-After completing this manuscript, we became aware of an interesting related works by Bo You and Li-Xiang Cen \cite{You:2012} recently.